YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 }
 ```

 We'll be using Elm v0.17 in this tutorial.
 The `elm-version` here is restricted to minor point releases of 0.17.
-There are large breaking changes between versions 0.17 and 0.16 and we can likely expect the same for 0.18, hence the restriction to 0.17.x in the `elm-package.json`.
+There are breaking changes between versions 0.17 and 0.16 and we can likely expect the same for 0.18, hence the restriction to 0.17.x in the `elm-package.json`.

 Now that we've declared our Elm dependencies, we can install them by using the command: